danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

 For now title and options are static because they contain hardcoded values.
 If you look at the Result in the JSFiddle demo you should see a new poll.
 "Alex iwobi vs Dele Alli". with the two football stars as options.
 Ideally these values would come from `<PollForm />` and once the user changes the value of any field.
 React will update the UI accordingly with the new data.

-`title` and `options` are available to us as properties on an object called `state`.
-Using `this.state.title` and `this.state.options`.
-Treat this values as if they're immutable, don't go around doing something like this `this.state.title = 'My Title'`, It could lead to all sorts of problems as your modifications would get overridden by react when you call `setState`.This is the proper way to modify `title` using `setState`:
+`title` and `options` are "state variables" we can access them with `this.state.title` and `this.state.options`.
+Treat this values as if they're immutable, don't modify them like this

-{% highlight javascript %}
+`this.state.title = 'My Title'`.

-this.setState{'title': 'My Title'}`
+The correct way to modify them is to use `setState` like this

-{% endhighlight %}
+`this.setState({title: 'My Title'})`

 Calling `setState` will cause react to re-render the UI.

-<u><strong>LivePreview:</strong></u> This is a little different from `PollForm`. it also a render method like `PollForm` the difference here is function `options` that loops through our state array `options` using map (Similar to python's map. just that it uses a full fledged function and not an anonymous `lambda` function.) and returns radio buttons containing the elements we placed in our options array when we called `getInitialState`.
+<u><strong>LivePreview:</strong></u> This is a little different from `PollForm`. it also a render method like `PollForm` the difference here is the map function that's binded to the variable `options` that loops through all the elements of the options array and returns them as radio buttons.

 If you're wondering what `props` (short for properties).
 They are used to pass data to a component from it's parent.
 You can think of them as named arguments that we pass to a python function. except that function in this case is a React component.
 For example from the parent component `<PollForm />` we passed in the title of our poll as `title` to `LivePreview` with `<LivePreview options={this.state.title} />`. inside the render method of `LivePreview` `title` became a property, and we accessed it with `this.props.title`

-We've also added some event handlers on our input fields and buttons, we'll implement them and talk about them more in the next section.
+We've also added some event handlers on our input fields and buttons, we'll implement them and talk about them as we proceed.

 ### Making the form Reactive